pkjamadagni2023/google-cloud/Google_Cloud_Engineer.md

 	- Corporate security standards can be added (Hardening an image)
 	- The disk attached to a running instance is not recommended to create an image as filesystem integrity can't be guaranteed
  - Reducing Costs
-	- Sustained use discounts (SUD): Automatic discounts applied for using resources for a longer period of time (20-50%)
+	- Sustained use discounts (SUD): Automatic discounts applied for using resources for a longer period of time (20-50%).
-	- Committed use discounts (CUD): Reserve ahead of time (1. or 3.  years)(70% based on machine type and GPUs)
+	- Committed use discounts (CUD): Reserve ahead of time (1/3 yrs)(70% based on machine type and GPUs).
-	- Preemptible VMs - short duration execution (24hrs), automatically reclaimed by GCP due to system demands
+	- Preemptible VMs - short duration execution (24hrs), automatically reclaimed by GCP due to system demands.
  - Live Migration & Availability Policy
 	- Running instance is migrated to another host in the same zone
 	- Doesn't change any attributes or properties of the VM